 Thank you very much.

-I was asked I wanted to ask you is anybody suing President Obama for not following through on this legislation.
+I was asked, I wanted to ask you, is anybody suing President Obama for not following through on this legislation?

 Yes.

-The legislation is the legislation he cannot write legislation.
+The legislation is the legislation.

 He cannot unilaterally change legislation.

-He is not a dictator this is not an imperial presidency, although he's acting like it.
+This is not an imperial presidency, although he's acting like it.

-Uh-huh but if nobody is gonna is going to hold him accountable for these kinds of things he can't do all of this he can't grant these waivers he can't do all these exemptions.
+But if nobody is going to hold him accountable for these kinds of things, he can't do all of this.

-He can't just decide I'm going to delay that part of the bill that I signed into law.
+He can't just decide, I'm going to delay that part of the bill that I signed into law.

-He cannot write legislation other than in the d during the process of course he has a liaison with Congress and they might work but after it's signed into law he can't go in and change it.
+He cannot write legislation other than during the process, of course, he has a liaison with Congress and they might work.

 He just can't decide willy-nilly when it is and when it isn't.

-So what we have here is another another change in Obamacare, which we're told is now the law and therefore can't be changed.
+So what we have here is another change in Obamacare, which we're told is now the law and therefore can't be changed.

-We're told we can't with repeal it.
+We're told we can't repeal it.

-Obama himself says we can't repeal it, and the Republicans don't want anybody to have health care and all those lies that he tells.
+And the Republicans don't want anybody to have health care and all those lies that he tells.

 Suing him, somebody should.